RoggerMS/Crunevo/README.md

 The deployment on platforms such as Render requires that the SQLite database is stored on a writable disk.
-If the app fails with `sqlite3.OperationalError: unable to open database file` ensure that the application can write to the configured path.
+If the app fails with `sqlite3.OperationalError: unable to open database file` it usually means the application does not have permission to create the database file.
+Make sure a persistent disk is mounted (for example at `/data`) or set a custom writable location with the variables described below.

 Set the environment variable `DATABASE_DIR` (or `SQLALCHEMY_DATABASE_URI`) to a writable directory.
 Paths containing `~` are expanded automatically.